Writing your academic biography

 Example 2: Cait Hamilton works with students and academics to turn their brilliant ideas into exceptional writing.
 She edits, coaches, writes, and researches, and is the founder of Hamilton Editorial, which brings all of these things together.
 Her favourite pen is a classic Bic biro, and she’s yet to come across a writing problem that can’t be solved with a little time, a stack of Post-it notes, and a good-sized whiteboard.

 When to use it: Increasingly, academics are starting side – or full-time! – hustles outside of academia, and a traditional academic bio doesn’t necessarily make sense for this kind of work.
 In the examples above, you can see two versions of my academic-adjacent bio.
 Example 1 is the one I used when I was starting to develop my career outside of academia.
 I didn’t have a clear sense of the work I was interested in, so I framed myself and my experience widely.
 As it has gradually become clearer to me the work I really love doing (and what I want Hamilton Editorial to become), I’ve tweaked my bio accordingly.
-Example 2 is the version I currently use on things like the contact page of the website and LinkedIn.
+Example 2 is the version I have used on things like the contact page of the website and LinkedIn.

 Why it’s good: There’s much more scope to personalise this bio – you can see how different the two examples of my bio are.
 I’ve also found it easier to let my voice come through more clearly in this bio than in my earlier academic bios, but that could be because I’m now doing a different kind of work (and working for myself!).